maronl/credits-coins/README.md

 - create a package with composer for dependencies ?

 == Hard Working on :) ==

+03/10/2014
+- fix path to boostrap.php using phpunit (dev e travis?)

 29/9ì09/2014
 - implemented phpunit for admin functions